-It might be January but the tennis world is set to rock into action down under in Melbourne.
-The Australian Open is the first Grand Slam of 2017 but is looking like could be an unpredictable tournament in both the men and women’s singles.
+It might be January but the tennis world is set to rock into action down under in Melbourne with the Australian Open.
+The first Grand Slam of 2017 looks unpredictable in both the men and women’s singles.

 Stan Wawrinka will be amongst the dark horses because he will surely be eying up a decent run but can’t see him winning a slam till Wimbledon, where he will have the opportunity to complete the career grand slam.